Ovi/DummyJSON/README.md

 - **No Sign-up/Registration**: Dive in and start using it hassle-free.
 - **Zero-configuration**: Enjoy a seamless experience without the need for setup.
 - **Basic and Advanced API**: Covering everything from simple to sophisticated data.
+- **Custom Responses**: Create your own custom responses using DummyJSON custom response generator.
 - **Resource Relationships**: Effortlessly understand and model data relationships.
 - **Filters and Nested Resources**: Tailor your data to fit your needs perfectly.
 - **HTTP Methods Support**: We've got all your HTTP methods covered - GET, POST, PUT, PATCH, and DELETE.
 - **Delay Responses**: Simulate real-world conditions with adjustable response delays.
 - **Cross-framework Compatibility**: Seamlessly integrate with React, Angular, Vue, Ember, or vanilla JavaScript.
 - **Dynamic Image Generation**: Generate placeholder images with customizable options.
+- **Identicon**: Generate customizable identicon on the go.

 ## Available Resources